Ensuring exempt building work complies with the law

 Ensuring building work provides protection from fire

-This information provides the requirements for installing smoke alarms, and construction details for fire rated walls and windows in small buildings such as sleepouts.
+Acceptable Solution C/AS1 provides the requirements for installing smoke alarms, and construction details for fire rated walls and windows in small buildings such as sleepouts.

 Ensuring building work drains rainwater and surface water

-The following instructions for constructing the systems used to collect and drain rainwater and surface water will help you understand how to make your project work comply with Building Code Clause E1 – Surface Water.
+The following instructions for constructing the systems used to collect and drain rainwater and surface water will help you understand how to make your building work comply with Building Code Clause E1 – Surface Water.

-Constructing buildings to ensure rainwater and surface water are collected
+Constructing buildings to ensure rainwater and surface water are collected using E1/AS1

-This information describes how to ensure the rainwater and surface water that is collected from building roofs, patios and other surfaces is correctly disposed of.
+Acceptable Solution E1/AS1 describes how to ensure the rainwater and surface water that is collected from building roofs, patios and other surfaces is correctly disposed of.

 Ensuring building work will not be affected by external moisture

-Constructing buildings to ensure external moisture protection of timber-framed buildings
+Constructing buildings to ensure external moisture protection of timber-framed buildings using E2/AS1

-This information provides details on design and construction of external wall cladding, windows, and roof cladding of timber-framed buildings.
+Acceptable Solution E2/AS1 provides details on design and construction of external wall cladding, windows, and roof cladding of timber-framed buildings.

 Building to ensure weathertight concrete and concrete masonry

-Weathertight concrete and concrete masonry information
+CCANZ CP01 Code of Practice for Weathertight concrete and concrete masonry information [PDF 5.9MB] – concretenz.org.nz

 Building to ensure weathertight light steel framed buildings